 Lydgate Lane will be closed from 9:30am to 2:30pm for Highway works

 Residents and commuters are advised that Lydgate Lane will be experiencing temporary closure from 9:30 am to 2:30 pm to facilitate essential highway works.
+These essential maintenance activities are scheduled to continue until the 23rd of August.

 During this period, it is advisable to plan your travel accordingly and seek alternative routes to avoid delays.
 For further details on the ongoing works, you can refer to StreetGuide or the Sheffield City Council website